gopheracademy/gopheracademy-web/content/advent-2018/postmortem-debugging-delve.md

 A goroutine with id "20" started at `main.(*Metrics).startInChannelConsumer:167` and went up to `main.(*Metrics).SetM:145` (`userCurrentLoc` field) until it got stacked.

 Knowing the id of the goroutine dramatically narrows down our scope of interest (we don't need to dig into raw JSON anymore, I promise :).
-With Delve's `goroutine` command change current goroutine to the one we're interested in. `stack` command will prints the stack trace of the goroutine:
+With Delve's `goroutine` command change current goroutine to the one we'd found. `stack` command will print the stack trace of the goroutine:

 ```
 = dlv core example/server/server core.1628